JerryChenZeyun/aws-health-api-organization-view/README.md

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/Screen%20Shot%202020-02-23%20at%209.02.34%20pm.png)

 # Setup
-1. Goto to AWS Console, select Cloud9 service (In N.Virginia Region -- "us-east-1")
+1. Goto to AWS Console, select Cloud9 service (In N.Virginia Region -- "us-east-1").
+Or simply click the following link: https://console.aws.amazon.com/cloud9/home?region=us-east-1

-https://console.aws.amazon.com/cloud9/home?region=us-east-1
+2. Create a new Cloud9 environment by Clicking the "Create Environment" button

+3. Give a name to the new environment.
+In this demo, we can name it as "demo-env".

+4. Accept other default settings ()